Does hot QCD have a conformal manifold in the chiral limit?

 The 't Hooft anomaly~\eqref{eq:SPT_3D} prohibits the critical line from flowing to a single CFT for all $\theta_B$.
 First, to produce the behavior~\eqref{eq:anomaly_3D}, the IR physics must change as we smoothly vary $\theta_B$ to $\theta_B+2\pi$.
 Second, it must differ at $\theta_B=0$ and $\pi$, since these points have the same symmetry but distinct anomalies.
 Therefore, the IR physics must change from $\theta_B=0$ to $\theta_B=\pi$, either abruptly or gradually.
 Abrupt changes correspond to phase transitions at special $\theta_B$, like in the high-$T$ phase.
 Gradual changes, as in the low-$T$ phase, correspond to smooth variations of the CFT data along the critical line.

 If the changes in the IR physics are abrupt, a neighborhood of $\theta_B=0$ on the critical line only cares about the breaking $G \to H$, and should fit the Landau paradigm, i.e.~be described by a natural fixed point of the Ginzburg-Landau model of Ref.~\cite{Pisarski:1983ms}.
 Minimally, it suffices to have one phase transition at $\theta_B = \pi$ and a Ginzburg-Landau description for the rest of the critical line.
 If the transition at $\theta_B = \pi$ is first-order ({\bf Landau scenario}, Fig.~\ref{fig:allowed_scenarios} left), discrete symmetry breaking~\eqref{eq:broken_Z2} with $\langle\rho_B\rangle\neq0$ occurs at $\theta_B = \pi$.
-There must then be a window at $\theta_B=\pi$ where chiral and discrete symmetries are broken, with an Ising transition at its lower edge.
-If instead the transition at $\theta_B = \pi$ is second order ({\bf Landau-DQCP scenario}, Fig.~\ref{fig:allowed_scenarios} middle), it must be a beyond-Landau critical point analogous to condensed-matter DQCPs~\cite{Senthil:2003eed,Senthil:2004fuw,Senthil:2023vqd}.
+There must then be a window at $\theta_B=\pi$ where chiral and discrete symmetries are broken, with an Ising transition at its lower edge. \footnote{Such a window is disfavored by current lattice evidence~\cite{Bonati:2018fvg,Cuteri:2022vwk}.} If instead the transition at $\theta_B = \pi$ is second order ({\bf Landau-DQCP scenario}, Fig.~\ref{fig:allowed_scenarios} middle), it must be a beyond-Landau critical point analogous to condensed-matter DQCPs~\cite{Senthil:2003eed,Senthil:2004fuw,Senthil:2023vqd}.
 The operator $\rho_B$ flows to a relevant (or marginally relevant) operator at this DQCP.

 If the changes in the IR physics are gradual, the CFT data instead vary smoothly with $\theta_B$ on the critical line ({\bf conformal-manifold scenario}, Fig.~\ref{fig:allowed_scenarios} right).
 This scenario requires a conformal manifold --- a continuum of distinct CFTs --- generated by an exactly marginal operator $\calO_{B}$.
 The operator $\rho_B$ flows to $\calO_{B}$ at $\theta_B=0,\pi$, and to a linear combination of $\calO_{B}$ and $\calO_{E}$ at $\theta_B\neq0,\pi$.
 The presence of $\calO_{B}$ makes this scenario intrinsically beyond Ginzburg-Landau.